Ranked #135 car in the UK · SUV · 3,297 units sold last year

 Forecourt score

-The Mercedes-Benz GLB holds its value about averagely and is dearer to run than most.
-Its MOT-based reliability is excellent, 86 out of 100, ahead of 88% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Mercedes-Benz GLB holds its value about averagely and costs about average to run.
+Its MOT-based reliability is excellent — an MOT score of 81/100, ahead of 85% of the cars we track.
+On three-year value retention it ranks better than 56% of models.

 Pick your version